node-red-contrib-lsh-logic 1.1.1

 Node-RED Contrib LSH Logic

-A single, powerful Node-RED node to manage advanced automation logic for an LSH (Labo Smart Home) style system.
-Built with TypeScript for maximum reliability.
+A powerful, high-performance Node-RED node designed to manage advanced automation logic for embedded smart home devices (ESP32/ESP8266 based).
+Built with TypeScript for maximum reliability and type safety.

-This node replaces a complex flow of function nodes with a single, robust, and stateful component that manages device state, implements advanced click logic, and monitors device health.
+This node replaces complex Node-RED flows with a single, robust, and stateful component that manages device state, implements distributed click logic (two-phase commit), and actively monitors device health.

 Key Features